-Making every effort to have your child in school on time, every day, all day is one of the greatest contributions a parent can make to their child's education.
+Making every effort to have your child in school on time, every day, all day, is one of the greatest contributions a parent can make to their child's education.

-Compulsory laws mandate that children between the ages of 6 and 18 must attend school.
+Compulsory laws mandate that children between 6 and 18 must attend school.
 The definition of "truancy" is any student who is absent or tardy from school without a valid excuse.
-Students who are tardy in excess of 30 minutes on any three days, in one school year, will be considered truant.
-Attendance interventions will be put into place for students who become classified as truant.
+Students who are tardy for more than 30 minutes on any three days in one school year will be considered truant.
+Attendance interventions will be implemented for students who become classified as truant.
 Excessive early dismissals will also be given this classification.
 The compulsory attendance laws of the State of California determine whether or not an absence may be excused.